 Introduction to the Book of Daniel:

-If you want to partner with the Daily Audio Bible, if what we’ve been doing around this Global Campfire this year has been life-giving than thank you for being life-giving.
-We wouldn’t be able to be involved in any of this if we weren’t in this together as a community and so thank you profoundly for your partnership.
-There is a link on the homepage of dailyaudiobible.com.
+If you want to partner with the Daily Audio Bible.
+If this mission to bring the spoken word of God read fresh, every day and offered freely to whoever may listen, wherever they may be, whatever time of day or night it may be and to build community around that rhythm of showing up every day.
+If that is life-giving to you then thank you, humbly for your partnership.
+There is a link on the homepage at dailyaudiobible.com.
 If you’re using the app, you can press the Give button in the upper right-hand corner or the mailing address is P.O.
 Box 1996 Springhill, Tennessee 37174.

-And of course, if you have a prayer request or encouragement, you can hit the Hotline button in the app which is the little red button up at the top or you can dial 877-942-4253.
+And as always, if you have a prayer request or encouragement, you can hit the Hotline button in the app, that’s the little red button up at the top or you can dial 877-942-4253.

 And that’s it for today, I’m Brian, I love you and I’ll be waiting for you here, tomorrow.